Gospel of John Intro

 3. The Seven "I Am" Statements

-In John's Gospel, Jesus makes seven "I Am" statements, each one revealing a different aspect of His divine identity:
+In John's Gospel, Jesus makes seven "I Am" statements, each one revealing a different aspect of his divine identity:

 1. "I Am the Bread of Life" (John 6:35)